kalghatgi/dung_cleaner_robot/ROS/robot_base/README.md

-# app.cpp is for converting the /cmd_vel message to motor speeds and control the Brushed DC motors, as well as for obtaining the encoder data and calculating the odometry.
+# app.cpp is for converting the /cmd_vel messages from ROS to individual motor speeds of the Brushed DC motors, as well as for obtaining the encoder data from the same motors and calculate the robot's odometry.